 Continuing along the path you will continue to see a great deal of beautiful terrain, surrounded by nothing but clean mountain air and the relaxing sounds of flowing water.
 For travellers who have allocated more time, there are some more landmarks to see further down the path.
 For more detailed information, consult the map or this information page ( Japanese only).

-Sandankyo is a great way to escape the monotony of city life and really immerse oneself in truly pure and refreshing natural surroundings.
+The Sandankyo Gorge is a great way to escape the monotony of city life and really immerse oneself in truly pure and refreshing natural surroundings.
 The best advice for keen travellers is to arrive early and choose as clear a day as possible in order to really maximise what this amazing valley has to offer.
-Stay safe, travel responsibly and enjoy your time at Sandankyo!
+Stay safe, travel responsibly and enjoy your time at Sandankyo Gorge!

 Matt De Sousa